CO2 and Oxygen in Evolution of Air on Earth and HealthBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 Fig. Carbon dioxide and oxygen: Evolution of air on Earth and body cell O2 and CO2 parameters.

 Hence, most of the time our lungs were developing and evolving in conditions when the CO2 content was high (up to 7-12% during the first stages of development), with gradual decline, and low O2 values (about 1% or less during the first stages of O2 evolution).
-During these stages the process of control of breathing by the nervous system was also developed.
+During these stages, the process of control of breathing by the nervous system was also developed.
 Since this primitive air had very little O2, our evolutionary predecessors could get more oxygen in tissues by breathing more.
 Since any stressful situation, digestion, search for food, mating, playing, and any other activity required more oxygen, hyperventilation became the fundamental reflex or instinct.
-Only totally peaceful stress-free rest had low metabolic rate where heavy breathing would not give any advantage for survival.
+Only a totally peaceful stress-free rest had low metabolic rate where heavy breathing would not give any advantage for survival.

-On the other hand, however heavy was breathing of these primitive creatures in the past, they would still get the main nutrient, CO2, from air.
+On the other hand, however heavy was breathing of these primitive creatures in the past, they would still get the main nutrient, CO2, from the air.
 The CO2 content in tissues had to be even higher than in air and these creatures would never develop spasms of coronary vessels, bronchi, other smooth muscles, or abnormal excitability of the nerve cells, or muscular tension or any other above-mentioned negative effects.
-Hence, nature did provided primitive creatures with ability to function without all above-discussed physiological flaws.
+Hence, nature did provide primitive creatures with the ability to function without all above-discussed physiological flaws.

 We can see that air had dramatic change during evolution.
 It now has too much oxygen and almost no CO2.
 Hence, the chief parameter of our environment (we can survive for days or weeks with no water or food, but only for minutes with no air) became abnormal in its composition.
-It is only existence of our lungs that protected us from extinction.
-Nature could not anticipate this cardinal change in air, but it did provide us with the means for survival.
+It is the only existence of our lungs that protected us from extinction.
+Nature could not anticipate this cardinal change in the air, but it did provide us with the means for survival.

 For the list of the quoted references click here